wgh136/zip_flutter/README.md

 ## Usage

 ### Create a Zip File
-To create a zip file, you can use the ZipFile\.open method.
+To create a zip file, you can use the ZipFile.open method.
 Here's an example:

 ```dart
 import 'package:zip_flutter/zip_flutter.dart';